Alabama vs Arkansas College Basketball Game Preview

 Keeps committing crime.

-The defense is not always great, but the offense is capable of outscoring the team by scoring more.
+The defense is not always great, but the offense is able to outmaneuver the team by scoring more.
 There is always a fall, but O still finds ways to score.
 It is one of the three best teams in the country, comes in scoring bunches and is great at making life easier on the board, and …

 Defense is really great.